 Engage with Your Teammates

 Believe it or not, you can have fun at work.
-Switch things up at the office and try some team building activities to get everyone energized.
+Switch things up and try some team building activities to get everyone energized.
 Group activities—both structured and less formal—are great ways to support connection and create an environment that embraces the unique identities and experiences of employees in and out of the office.

 These can be as simple as grabbing a cup of coffee with a new colleague or chatting with teammates around the coffee pot about Stranger Things.
 For a more formal opportunity, consider external functions like off-site lunches and retreats as other great ways to promote bonding.